klkode/cthulhu-character-vault/README.md

 ### User Profile

 Call of Cthulhu 7e Players:
--wanting a digital copy of their character sheet(s) -wanting a place to keep track of all their character ideas
+- wanting a digital copy of their character sheet(s)
+- wanting a place to keep track of all their character ideas

 ### Features

 - As a user, I want to be able to create an account to make character sheets
-- As a user, I want to be able to login to my account to make character sheets
+- As a user, I want to be able to login to my account to view my character sheets and make new ones

 - As a logged in user, I want to be able to create a new character sheet for the Call of Cthulhu 7e TTRPG
-- As a logged in user, I want to be able to see my character vault and it display a list of all the characters I have made to date
+- As a logged in user, I want to be able to see my character vault and its display a list of all the characters I have made to date
 - As a logged in user, I want to be able to see the details of a character in my vault
 - As a logged in user, I want to be able to update the details of my character sheets
 - As a logged in user, I want to be able to delete my character sheets that I no longer want to keep